bobozaur/rust-exasol/README.md

 [![Crates.io](https://img.shields.io/crates/v/exasol.svg)](https://crates.io/crates/exasol)

 # exasol

 A synchronous database connector for Exasol written in Rust, based on the Exasol [Websocket API](https://github.com/exasol/websocket-api).
 Inspired by [Py-Exasol](https://github.com/exasol/pyexasol).

 Please find the documentation [here](https://docs.rs/exasol/latest/exasol/).

+> [!IMPORTANT]
+> This crate is no longer maintained and is now archived.
+> Since `crates.io` does not allow deletion of a crate and this pretty
+> much keeps the `exasol` crate name occupied, I am more than willing to
+> transfer ownership of the crate to someone representing Exasol.
+>
+> Please reach out if you are interested.
+>
+> Additionally, for an alternative driver, please see [sqlx-exasol](https://github.com/bobozaur/sqlx-exasol).

 Features available:
  - DSN parsing and resolving